brajeshwar/brajeshwar.github.io/_posts/2002/2002-11-28-textpad-syntax-file-for-asmx.md

----
-layout: post
-title: TextPad syntax file for ASMX
+# TextPad syntax file for ASMX
----

 [Textpad](http://www.textpad.com/) is my favorite Text Editor so far, and I use it as the external editor for ActionScript.
 I was happy to see Chak at the Macromedia Seminar here in Mumbai, India, using the same.